Applications are now open for PhD studentships for October 2018 entry

 You can find guidance for applicants on the CHASE website.

-CHASE AHRC studentships are open to UK and EU students who meet the residency requirements set out in the RCUK Terms and Conditions for Training Grants; in addition, before completing your application, please ensure that you have read the CHASE Guidance for applicants provided on the right hand side of this page.
+CHASE AHRC studentships are open to UK and EU students who meet the residency requirements set out in the RCUK Terms and Conditions for Training Grants; in addition, before completing your application, please ensure that you have read the CHASE Guidance for applicants.

 If you have already commenced doctoral study, you may still be eligible for AHRC studentship funding providing that, at the start of the award, you will have at least 50% of your period of study remaining.